Reykjavík International Film Festival: 2010–2014

 In 2012, it was held for the 9th time, from September 27 till October 7.
 Visitors to the festival were able to participate in various special events, like costume screening and party, kindergarten stop-motion screenings, a popular swim-in cinema which became a RIFF's speciality, When the Raven Flies (1984) screening at film director Hrafn Gunnlaugsson's house, screenings of German movies and many other interesting activities.
 Benh Zeitlin and his film 'Beasts of the Southern Wild' was awarded with a Golden Puffin Award.
 Dario Argento got the Lifetime Achievement Award and Susanne Bier won in the Creative Excellency category.
 The most popular film in 2012 was Queen of Montreuil by Sólveig Anspach.
 International Federation of Film Critics (FIPRESCI) awarded Sean Baker for her film Starlet and the Church of Iceland gave its award for Meni Yaesh and his film God's Neighbours.

 In 2013, the festival celebrated its tenth anniversary.
 RIFF guests and visitors had the opportunity to participate in joke-cinema, midnight movie, cave-cinema, screenings in 'Borg' restaurant, various discussions with film creators, talent lab for youngsters and many other events.
 Golden Puffin and FIPRESCI Award in 2013 was given for Italian film director Uberto Pasolini and his work called Still Life.
-The Creative Excellency Award was given to Laurent Cantet, James Gray and Lukas Moodysson, who also won the Audience Award for We Are the Best!.
+The Creative Excellency Award was given to Laurent Cantet, James Gray and Lukas Moodysson, who also got the Audience Award for We Are the Best!.
 Church of Iceland gave its award to Ritesh Batra for her movie called The Lunchbox.

 RIFF returned in 2014 with a larger festival than the previous year.
-In addition to regular cinema screenings the festival held a drive-in cinema in neighbouring town Kópavogur and a hot tub cinema where audiences were able to chat with short film directors after the screenings of their film.
+In addition to regular cinema screenings the festival held a drive-in cinema in neighbouring town Kópavogur and a hot tub cinema where audiences got the chance of chatting with short film directors after the screenings of their film.
 A special focus was on Italian filmmaking this year.
 Smetto quando voglio by director Sidney Sibilia won the Golden Puffin and Bota by Iris Elezi and Thomas Logoreci won both the Audience and FIBRESCI awards.
 Mike Leigh was given a Lifetime Achievement Award and his latest movie Mr. Turner was screened to a full audience.
 Ruben Östlund was honored as an emerging master and became somewhat of a sensation in the city during the festival.